Hear that? It’s the scintillating sound of Nashville’s live music venues beckoning you to a performance you’ll never forget.

 Capacity: ~500

-EXIT/IN evolved from a “listening room” to a rock club, hosting musical acts like the then-unknown Jimmy Buffet and the Red Hot Chili Peppers, and even comedian Steve Martin (who took the entire audience out for burgers).
+EXIT/IN evolved from a “listening room” to a rock club, hosting musical acts like the then-unknown Jimmy Buffet and the Red Hot Chili Peppers, as well as comedian Steve Martin (who took the entire audience out for burgers).
 The Nashville Historical Landmark sits on the famous “Rock Block.”

 The Bluebird Cafe | 4104 Hillsboro Pk.